KxSystems/docs/docs/kb/lp.md

 ## Related applications of this approach

-The principle used can be generalised to different inner-product solutions for related problems.
+The principle used can be generalized to different inner-product solutions for related problems.

-The solution above is an instance of generalised inner-product of 2 functions `f.g` and was an example Ken Iverson often used to demonstrate how Linear Algebra can be applied to real-world problems.
+The solution above is an instance of generalized inner-product of 2 functions `f.g` and was an example Ken Iverson often used to demonstrate how Linear Algebra can be applied to real-world problems.
 The solution may be considered ‘expensive’ on memory and CPU, as it calculates all possible paths, but that is becoming less of an issue.

 The `bridge` function above uses the inner product of `Minimum.Sum` (`&` and `+` in q), but variants can be used in similar, related problem domains.